NOTICE OF MEMORANDUM OF UNDERSTANDING

 a.
 For the OSC, the Securities Act (Ontario) and related rules and regulations ("OSA") and successor legislation; the Commodity Futures Act (Ontario) and related rules and regulations ("CFA") and successor legislation; and other relevant requirements in Canada and Ontario; and

-5. "Person" means a natural person, unincorporated association, partnership, trust, investment company, or corporation and may be a Central Counterparty.
+5. "Person" means a natural person, unincorporated association, partnership, trust, investment company, or corporation and may be a Covered Entity or Cross-Border Covered Entity.

-9. "Books and Records" means documents, electronic media, and books and records within the possession, custody, and control of, and other information about, a CCP or the CCP's clearing services.
+8. "Books and Records" means documents, electronic media, and books and records within the possession, custody, and control of, and other information about, a Cross-Border Covered Entity.

-10. "Emergency Situation" means the occurrence of an event that could materially impair the financial or operational condition of a CCP.
+9. "Emergency Situation" means the occurrence of an event that could materially impair the financial or operational condition of a Cross-Border Covered Entity.

-11. "Exchange Supervisory Authority" ("ESA") means an authority of one of the Bundesländer (German federal states) that has statutory responsibility under the Börsengesetz over a CCP organized in Germany.
+10. "Exchange Supervisory Authority" ("ESA") means an authority of one of the Bundesländer (German federal states) that has statutory responsibility under the Börsengesetz over a Cross-Border Covered Entity organized in Germany.

-12. "On-Site Visit" means any regulatory visit as described in Article Five to the premises of a CCP for the purposes of ongoing supervision and oversight including the inspection of Books and Records.
+11. "On-Site Visit" means any regulatory visit as described in Article Five to the premises of a Cross-Border Covered Entity for the purposes of ongoing supervision and oversight including the inspection of Books and Records.

-13. "Local Authority" means the Authority in whose jurisdiction a CCP that is the subject of an On-Site Visit is physically located.
+12. "Local Authority" means the Authority in whose jurisdiction a Cross-Border Covered Entity that is the subject of an On-Site Visit is physically located

 a.
 If the Requesting Authority is the OSC: